hanlev/TriangleGame/README.md

     python TriangleGame.py

-You will be given command-line prompts asking you to enter the number corresponding to a hole containing the peg that you want to move (that is, the peg that will be "jumping" over another peg to an empty hole).
+You will be given command-line prompts asking you to enter a number corresponding to a hole containing the peg that you want to move (that is, the peg that will be "jumping" over another peg to an empty hole).
-You will also be prompted to enter the number corresponding to the empty hole where you would like the moved peg to land.
+You will also be prompted to enter a number corresponding to the empty hole where you would like the moved peg to land.